 Stretched or torn tendons

-Damage or inflammation of the posterior tibial tendon (PTT), which connects from your lower leg, along your ankle, and to the middle of the arch
+Damage or inflammation of the posterior tibial tendon (PTT), which connects from your lower leg, along your ankle, to the middle of the arch

 Broken or dislocated bones

 Other factors that can increase your risk include:

 Many people have flat feet -- and notice no problems and require no treatment.
 But others may experience the following symptoms: